dvp919/InternshipExperience/README.md

 ### What happened after I applied as Intern?

-- I recieved below replay from recruiter
+- I recieved below message from recruiter

               Hi Dhruv!
 Is there any chance we can have a quick phone interview today?